dmfrodrigues/dmfrodrigues.github.io/about.md

 You can check on my full CV [in Portuguese](https://drive.google.com/uc?id=12vRqYdYs_r6E22g_MHJ5Fm8FdlEDVQVn) (CV in English is soon to come).

+I usually go by the username **dmfrodrigues**.
+For some other purposes I tend to use **Nautilus** or something along those lines, hence the slightly coiled-shell-themed website.

 <div class="masonry-vertical">
 <div markdown="1">